 “A data catalog maintains an inventory of data assets through the discovery, description, and organization of datasets.
 The catalog provides context to enable data analysts, data scientists, data stewards, and other data consumers to find and understand a relevant dataset for the purpose of extracting business value.”

-1. Data catalogs for data science and data engineering use cases
+For data science and data engineering use cases

 “The value of a seamless user experience throughout the analytics lifecycle is evident, so the trend in [data] catalog evolution is toward convergence.
 Most tools will mature to become fully integrated solutions supporting all three capabilities – cataloging, preparation, and analysis.
 Convergence, however, does not eliminate the need for interoperability, as self-service analysts often want to make their own choices of preparation and analysis tools.”